sudachen/joque/README.md

     jq.serve()
 ```

-Jobs can be accessed like following
+Jobs can be used in following maner

 ```python
 from joque import Joque